 If you make your hotel reservations through Experient, you will not receive a separate confirmation directly from the hotel.
 Use your registration and hotel confirmation from Experient at check-in.

 Credit Card Guarantee

 A credit card is required at the time your reservation is made.
-Credit cards must be valid through May 2019.
-Your credit card will no longer be charged at the time of booking but will be provided to the hotel to guarantee your room.
+Credit cards must be valid through May 2020.
+Your credit card will not be charged at the time of booking but will be provided to the hotel to guarantee your room.